Metraaa7/Metraaa7/README.md

 Junior Full-Stack Developer
 -------------

-Stack om my work - Laravel, PostgreSQL, JS(VUE, VANILLA, REACT, JQUERY)
+Stack on my work - Laravel, PostgreSQL, JS(VUE, VANILLA, REACT, JQUERY)
 -------------

 Hi, I'm Artem Lisieienko or Metraaa7, for your taste.
 I'm a junior laravel developer, and I realize, your backend part of web-aplications, in web life.
 Now I`m working and studying there so fast, so my dream will become a master in my work asap!